New mask orders in Kansas as Delta variant spreads like ‘wildfire’

 The governor’s advice signals that of earlier pandemic days, where widespread mask mandates were in place.

-Under the new guidance, in most cases, each county will be able to decide on the parameters under which safety measures are enforced.
+Under the new guidance, in most cases, each county will decide on the parameters under which safety measures are enforced.
 However, the governor decided to exercise her jurisdiction over state offices and buildings, falling in line with CDC guidelines.

-State health secretary Dr. Lee Norman said while severe cases seem to be trending downward, hospitalizations are still on the rise.
+State health secretary Dr. Lee Norman said that while severe cases seem to be trending downward, hospitalizations are still rising.

-The new CDC guidance calls for a mask to, once again, be the solution to slow the spread.
-Not just for those who don’t have their shots, but also for those who do.
-Even people who are fully vaccinated are now encouraged to wear masks indoors where cases are on the rise.
+The new CDC guidance calls for a mask to slow the spread.
+Not just for those who don’t have their shots but also for those who do.
+Even fully vaccinated people are now encouraged to wear masks indoors, where cases are on the rise.

 Most hotspots have been identified in the eastern half of Kansas.
 According to state officials, several spots experiencing sustained case rates and +20% growth include Douglas County, Leavenworth County, and Shawnee County.